Multi-Step First: A Lightweight Deep Reinforcement Learning Strategy for Robust Continuous Control with Partial Observability: Related Work

-Multi-step methods have been investigated in the literature for improving reward signal propagation \cite{van2016effective,mnih2016asynchronous, de2018multi,hessel2018rainbow} and alleviating the over-estimation problem \cite{meng2021effect}.
-However, as far as we know, there is no work connecting multi-step methods to their potential effect on passing temporal information when solving POMDP.
-In this work, we empirically show that multi-step bootstrapping helps TD3 and SAC to perform better on POMDPs.
+POMDPs have gained extensive attention in the community and been investigated within both model-free \cite{hausknecht2015deep,lample2017playing,meng2021memory} and model-based \cite{igl2018deep,singh2021structured,shani2013survey} DRL, including POMDPs with discrete\cite{baisero2021unbiased} or continuous\cite{ni2021recurrent} action spaces. \cite{ni2021recurrent} empirically shows that recurrent model-free RL can be a strong baseline for many POMDPs. \cite{subramanian2022approximate} proposes a theoretical framework for approximate planning and learning in POMDPs, where an approximate information state can be used to learn an approximately optimal policy.
+In addition, multi-agent systems can also be modeled as a Decentralized POMDP (Dec-POMDP) and solved by DRL algorithms \cite{beynier2013dec,oliehoek2016concise}, which demonstrates the broad application of DRL in POMDPs. \cite{arcieri2024pomdp} introduced a method to jointly infer POMDP transition and observation models via MCMC, then train robust domain-randomized policies using DRL.
+Hierarchical RL \cite{ishida2024soap} is also used to solve POMDPs and even outperforms memory-based RL on some tasks. \cite{lu2024rethinking} shows that adding Deep Linear Recurrent Units (LRUs) boosts Transformers ability to encode temporal history and provides improved results in POMDPs.

-POMDPs have been investigated within both model-free \cite{hausknecht2015deep,lample2017playing,meng2021memory} and model-based \cite{igl2018deep,singh2021structured} DRL, where the tasks are known POMDPs.
-In this work, we do not focus on proposing new algorithms for solving POMDPs, but empirically show that when unsuccessfully applying DRLs to a complex control task the source of the failure may be related to partial observability, which is applicable to applications where researchers are not confident whether the given task is MDP or POMDP.
+Multi-step methods (also called n-step methods/bootstrapping) refer to RL algorithms that utilize multi-step immediate rewards to estimate the bootstrapped value of taking an action in a state.
+These have been investigated in the literature for improving reward signal propagation \cite{van2016effective,mnih2016asynchronous,de2018multi,hessel2018rainbow} leading to faster learning speed.
+Multi-step bootstrapping has also been shown to help to alleviate the over-estimation problem in \cite{meng2021effect}.
+However, to the best of our knowledge, there is no work connecting multi-step methods to their potential ability to capture temporal information when solving POMDPs.
+In this work, we show that PPO with multi-step bootstrapping outperforms TD3 and SAC that only using 1-step bootstrapping in POMDPs.
+We also empirically show that multi-step bootstrapping helps TD3 and SAC to perform better in POMDPs.